White Earth man found guilty of producing child porn in Red Lake Nation

 Using her school-issued laptop to message the National Suicide Prevention Lifeline, the 13-year-old victim disclosed that she had recently moved in with Thompson, the release said.

 She said that he began sleeping in her room at night and sexually abusing her.
-Law enforcement responded and later discovered that sexual photos had been taken with the victim's cellphone, the release said.
+Law enforcement responded and later discovered that sexual photos had been taken with the victim's own cell phone, the release said.

-The case is the result of an investigation conducted by the Federal Bureau of Investigation, the Minnesota Bureau of Criminal Apprehension, and the Red Lake Department of Public Safety, with the assistance of White Earth Nation Indian Child Welfare Services, Red Lake Nation Victim Services, Fosston Public Schools, Minneapolis Public Schools, and the Family Advocacy Center of Northern Minnesota.
+This case is the result of an investigation conducted by the Federal Bureau of Investigation, the Minnesota Bureau of Criminal Apprehension, and the Red Lake Department of Public Safety, with the assistance of the White Earth Nation Indian Child Welfare Services, the Red Lake Nation Victim Services, Fosston Public Schools, Minneapolis Public Schools, and the Family Advocacy Center of Northern Minnesota.

 "The case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice," the release said.
 "Led by U.S. Attorney's Offices and the Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims."